The Dark Order

-The Dark Order is a professional wrestling stable, currently performing in All Elite Wrestling (AEW).
-The stable consists of Evil Uno, Stu Grayson, John Silver, Alex Reynolds, and Brodie Lee Jr.
+The Dark Order is a professional wrestling stable signed to All Elite Wrestling (AEW).
+The stable consists of Evil Uno, John Silver, Alex Reynolds, and Brodie Lee Jr. The stable previously utilized masked henchmen dubbed "creepers" who, when the group was being portrayed as villains, would join them in beatdowns and other disruptive acts as well as an unnamed spokesman who would be more formally dressed and did not participate in any in-ring activities.